Adalberto Mondesí: Kansas City Royals

 In 2021, to open the season, Mondesí was placed in the injured list with a right oblique muscle strain.
 He played in only seven games, during May 25–31, before being placed on the injured list again after straining his left hamstring.
 He returned on June 16, but played in only three games with the Royals before going back on the injured list.
 In ten games with the Royals, he batted .361 with four home runs and nine RBIs.
 On August 3, he began a rehab assignment with the Triple-A Omaha Storm Chasers, playing in five games, but returned to Kansas City on August 15 for examination by team medical staff after experiencing oblique tightness.
 On August 19, he began another rehab assignment with Omaha.
 On September 1, he returned to the Royals lineup versus the Cleveland Indians.
 He completed the season with a .240 batting average, along with six home runs and 17 RBIs in 35 games.

 In 2022, Mondesí was batting .140 in 15 games when he sustained a torn left anterior cruciate ligament (ACL).
 He underwent surgery in May and missed the rest of the season.

 Overall with the Royals, Mondesí appeared in 358 regular-season games, batting .244 with 38 home runs, 157 RBIs, and an 83.6% success rate on stolen base attempts (133-for-159).
 Defensively, he made 262 appearances at shortstop, 68 at second base, 20 at third base, and 11 as designated hitter.
 He registered an aggregate .982 fielding percentage.

 Boston Red Sox

-On January 24, 2023, the Royals traded Mondesí and a Angel Pierre to the Boston Red Sox for Josh Taylor.
+On January 24, 2023, the Royals traded Mondesí and a player to be named later (named in March as minor-league infielder Angel Pierre) to the Boston Red Sox for Josh Taylor.
+On March 30, Mondesi was placed on the 60-day injured list due to a left ACL tear.
+He ultimately missed the entire season.
+He became a free agent after the season.